bioinform/somaticseq/MODULES.md

 # SomaticSeq Modules
 `somaticseq_parallel.py` is the overarching command that takes VCF outputs from individual callers all the way to the end.
-For ,ore customized or debugging purposes, a number of modules can be run independently.
+For customized or debugging purposes, a number of modules can be run independently.

-`run_somaticseq.py` can be used for the same purposes, except runs everything in a single thread, i.e., `somaticseq_parallel.py` simply runs `run_somaticseq.py` on different regions in parallel.
+`run_somaticseq.py` can be used for the same purposes as `somaticseq_parallel.py`, except that it runs everything in a single thread, i.e., `somaticseq_parallel.py` simply runs `run_somaticseq.py` on different regions in parallel.

-### Extract tumor and normal features from BAM files
+### Extract features from tumor and normal BAM files for any VCF file
 After all the VCF files are combined, `somatic_vcf2tsv.py` or `single_sample_vcf2tsv.py` were invoked to extract genomic and sequencing features from BAM and VCF files.
-These modules can be used to extract BAM features with *any* sorted VCF files, e.g.,
+These modules can be used independently to extract BAM features with *any* sorted VCF files, e.g.,

 ```
-somatic_vcf2tsv.py -myvcf interested_variants.vcf -nbam normal.bam -tbam tumor.bam -ref human.fasta -mincaller 0 -outfile variants_with_features.vcf
+somatic_vcf2tsv.py -myvcf Variants_Of_Interest.vcf -nbam normal.bam -tbam tumor.bam -ref human.fasta -mincaller 0 -outfile Variants_with_BAM_Features.vcf
 ```

-Notice the `-mincaller 0` option, which tells the module to only extract features if at least 0 callers have called the variant as somatic.
-In other words, it tells the module to extract feature for every input candidate.
+Notice the `-mincaller 0` option above, which tells the module to extract features if at least 0 callers have called the variant as somatic.
+In other words, `-mincaller 0` tells the module to extract feature for every input candidate.
+Default in SomaticSeq is `-mincaller 0.5` which means it will keep variants that are LowQual in some callers, but REJECT calls can be excluded.

 Run `somatic_vcf2tsv.py -h` or `single_sample_vcf2tsv.py -h` to see command line options.